Designated Safeguarding Lead: Miss G Craig

-All visitors must sign the visitor's book in main reception and sign out at the Main Reception and return their visitor badge before leaving the site.
+All visitors must sign in using the Sign In app on the ipad in the main reception, sign out at using the same method in the Main Reception and return their visitor badge before leaving the site.

 All visitors will be issued an appropriate badge which must be displayed at all times

-Mobile phones must NOT be used on school premises without prior approval from the Designated Safeguarding Lead and must be left at the school office for collection on leaving the premises.
+Mobile phones must NOT be used on school premises without prior approval from the Designated Safeguarding Lead.

 What Do I Do If I Am Worried About A Child?You must inform the Designated Safeguarding Lead if you have concerns regarding a child at such as: